 It goes without saying that no one is going to invite their awesome friends or acquaintances to work with them if they don’t feel that your workplace is sufficiently awesome.

-The brilliant coder your employee is chatting to at a weekend BBQ isn’t going to be interested in your upcoming position if his friend spent the afternoon offloading his complaints about a controlling boss, low benefits, or a demotivating work environment.
+The brilliant coder your employee is chatting to at a weekend BBQ isn’t going to be interested in your upcoming position if his friend spent the afternoon offloading his complaints about a controlling boss, shocking benefits, or a demotivating work environment.

 What makes your workplace somewhere your employees would want their friends to work?
 What can your employees boast about at the weekend BBQ?